segraef/graef.io/content/posts/the-ai-compass-a-zero-bullshit-guide-to-navigating-ai-conversations/index.md

 <!--more-->

-# Cut Through the AI Noise: A Zero-Bullshit Framework You Can Use Today

 Everyone throws “AI” into conversations—like it’s a single shiny object.
-Most of the time, they’re pointing at ChatGPT.
-Truth is: ChatGPT is just **one corner** of a massive landscape.
+Most of the time, they’re pointing at ChatGPT, Claude, Gemini, and Copilot.
+Truth is: those are just **corners** of a massive landscape.

 If you want to sound credible (or at least not get fooled by buzzwords), you need a baseline framework.
 Something you can apply in any conversation, whether you’re talking to a CTO, your uncle, or a startup founder pitching their “AI-powered idea.”